|

 Prior to be being diagnosed, Loretta worked at Macy’s in Bridgewater

 in the Ladies Shoe Department as the top sales person year-over-year.
+We learned about Loretta because her daughter

 Debbie is marrying my neighbor’s son; Brian.
 They announced their engagement